 The History of the Ipswich Public Schools states that the Wainwright School was constructed in 1890 at a cost of $7,700.
 Its construction was identical to the smaller of two schoolhouses seen in the above photo beside the Payne school still standing at Lord Square.
-The building was moved to serve as the gatehouse to Highland Cemetery.
-Its first location was a a schoolhouse on upper High Street in Ipswich Village.
+That building was moved to serve as the gatehouse to Highland Cemetery.
+Its first location was as a schoolhouse on upper High Street in Ipswich Village.
 The building was altered since then and is no longer identical to the Wainwright School.

 The 1889 Ipswich Town Report shows 11 children attending Wainwright School.
 Records show that the principal of the Wainwright School is 1891 was Myra B. Decatur.
 In 1921 the principal was Augusta Greenache.

 - History of the Ipswich Public Schools, written in 2008 by William E. Waitt, Jr